Amphiaraus: Mythology

 Amphiaraus was a seer, and greatly honored in his time.
 Both Zeus and Apollo favored him, and Zeus gave him his oracular talent.
 In the generation before the Trojan War, Amphiaraus was one of the heroes present at the Calydonian boar hunt and also counted as an Argonaut.

 The material of the tragic war of the Seven against Thebes was taken up from several points of view by each of the three great Greek tragic poets.
 Eriphyle persuaded Amphiaraus to take part in the raiding venture, against his better judgment, for he knew he would die.
-She had been persuaded by Polynices, who offered her the necklace of Harmonia, daughter of Aphrodite, once part of the bride-price of Cadmus, as a bribe for her advocacy.
+He had foreseen the failure and for this reason did not agree to join at first.
+Eriphyle had been persuaded by Polynices, who offered her the necklace of Harmonia, daughter of Aphrodite, once part of the bride-price of Cadmus, as a bribe for her advocacy.
 Amphiaraus reluctantly agreed to join the doomed undertaking, but aware of his wife's corruption, asked his sons, Alcmaeon and Amphilochus, to avenge his inevitable death by killing her, should he not return.
-He had foreseen the failure and for this reason did not agree to join first.
 On the way to the battle, Amphiaraus repeatedly warned the other warriors that the expedition would fail, and blamed Tydeus for starting it.
 For this, he would eventually prevent the dying Tydeus from being immortalized by Athena, by giving him the still-living severed head of his foe Melanippus, whose brains Tydeus devoured along with his last breath, revolting the goddess.
 (This scene, as rendered by Statius, provided the model for Dante's own seminal account of Ugolino gnawing on Ruggieri's skull in Cantos XXXII and XXXIII of the Inferno.)
 At some point, while the allies of Polyneices sat down to feast, an eagle swooped down and grabbed Amphiaraus's spear, taking it to a great height and then letting it drop on the earth.
 The spear was fixed in the soil, and transformed into a laurel tree.